+Urban Areas Only (cont.)
 SPR - The SPR is an annual grant requirement for all states, territories, and UAs.
 It is an annual capability assessment, which helps jurisdictions identify capability gaps and prioritize investment requirements to reach the targets set in their THIRA.

-Fusion Centers Only

-All projects included in the fusion center investment (IJ #1) must align to, and reference, specific performance areas of the assessment that the funding is intended to support.
+Fusion Centers Only All fusion center investments must align to, and reference, specific performance areas of the assessment that the funding is intended to support.
 Fusion Centers are also required to follow all Reporting and Administrative Metrics for California Fusion Centers, as set forth in the Governor's Homeland Security Advisor/Cal OES Director's letter dated March 16, 2016.
 These operational and administrative metrics set forth an integrated and coordinated approach for regular and proactive information and intelligence sharing between all fusion centers in the California State Threat Assessment System (STAS).

-State Agencies and Tribes Only

-State Agencies, and federally-recognized tribes may submit the Signature Authorization Form in lieu of a GBR, signed by the most senior ranking official, such as the Secretary, Director, President.
-Chancellor, or Chairperson.
+State Agencies and Tribes Only State Agencies, and federally recognized tribes may submit the Signature Authorization Form in lieu of a GBR, signed by the most senior ranking official, such as the Secretary, Director, President, Chancellor, or Chairperson.

-Application Submission

-Subrecipients must submit an electronic copy of their completed FMFW to their Program Representative for review.
-After the application is approved, a completed hardcopy of the FMFW, along with all other application components must be mailed, with original signatures, by the application due date.
-During the application process, if it is determined not all allocated funds can be expended by the end of the period of performance, please inform a Program Representative as soon as possible.
-The completed application should be received by Cal OES no later than the date provided in the FY 2021 HSGP Timeline, referenced as Attachment B.

-Late or Incomplete Application
+Application Submission FMFW to their Program Repr application is approved, a c with all other application co official signatures, by the ap application process, if it is de be expended by the end of inform a Program Represent completed application show n electronic copy of their completed esentative for review.
+After the completed copy of the FMFW, along omponents must be submitted, with oplication due date.
+During the etermined not all allocated funds can the period of performance, please rative as soon as possible.
+The uld be received by Cal OES no later he FY 2022 HSGP Timeline, referenced Late or Incomplete Application is incomplete, the Program F additional information.
+Requ applications must be made Representative prior to the c uests for late submission of HSGP Contact Information All Subrecipient application correspondence should be materials, questions, comments, and directed to: California Governor's Office ATTN: Grants Management Homeland Security Grants U 3650 Schriever Avenue Mather, CA 95655 (Building E) Darlene Arambula Christopher Camacho Laura Halverstadt Antoinette Johnson Jim Lane Vidal Lopez Abigayle Tirapelle (916) 845-8427 (916) 845-8789 (916) 845-8899 (916) 845-8260 (916) 845-8428 (916) 845-8744 (916) 845-8400 e Regional Assignments Map is ebsite under "Regional Assignments".

-Late or incomplete applications may be denied.
-If an application is incomplete, the Program Representative may request additional information.
-Requests for late submission of applications must be made in writing to the Program Representative prior to the application due date.
-Cal OES has sole discretion to accept or reject a late or incomplete grant application.

-HSGP Contact Information

-All Subrecipient application materials, questions, comments, and correspondence should be directed to:

-California Governor's Office of Emergency Services ATTN: Grants Management (Building E) Homeland Security Grants Unit 3650 Schriever Avenue Mather, CA 95655

-Darlene Arambula (916) 845-8427

-Christopher Camacho (916) 845-8789

-Laura Halverstadt (916) 845-8367

-Antoinette Johnson (916) 845-8260

-Jim Lane (916) 845-8428

-Vidal Lopez (916) 845-8744

-Miguel Ramirez (916) 328-7466

-Abigayle Tirapelle (916) 845-8400

-The Program Representative Regional Assignments Map is available at the Cal OES website under "Regional Assignments".

-Subaward Approval

-Subrecipients will receive a formal notification of award no later than 45 days after Cal OES receives the federal grant award.
+Subaward Subrecipients will receive a formal notification of award no later Approval than 45 days after Cal OES accepts the federal grant award.
 The award letter must be signed, dated, and returned to Cal OES within 20 calendar days.
 Once the completed application, along with the signed award letter, is received and approved, reimbursement of eligible subaward expenditures may be requested using the Cal OES FMFW.